Are you ready for the enticing aroma of baking apples and filling your kitchen with glorious memories of apple pie? Me too.

-- Place one tablespoon butter and in small frying pan and sauté apples for a minute.
+- Place one tablespoon butter, brown sugar and cinnamon in small frying pan and sauté apples for a minute.
 Add almonds.
 Continue stirring frequently until almonds are golden brown.

 - Heat the heavy cream with swerve and maple extract until it boils.
 Take off heat.

 - Add apples and almonds to tart.
 Pour heavy cream into tart.

 - Cover the Crust with foil as almond flour browns very easily.

 - Place a sheet pan on the rack beneath the tart, covered in foil in case of run over.

 - Turn oven up to 400 degrees and bake for 25 minutes.

 - When you take the tart out of the oven, run a butter knife gently around the edges as the caramelization can cause sticking.

 - Cool completely before removing.